sjml/twitter-away-message/README.md

 I want to take an extended break from Twitter, but I have some friends who only think to contact me there and might think I'm ignoring them.
 This resurrects the old AIM away message concept for Twitter DMs.
-(Note, it only responds to DMs, not regular Twitter mentions.)
+(Remember AIM?
+AIM was great.)
+Note, it only responds to DMs, not regular Twitter mentions.

 You'll need credentials for a [Twitter Developer](https://developer.twitter.com/) account.
 Once you have them, rename `credentials.json.base` to simply